b9org/b9/docs/Disassembler.md

 00 00 00 02 00 00 00 00  02 00 00 00 01 00 00 00  04 00 00 00 63 6f 64 65
 ```

-... it would create a Module structure in C++ and populate it with the information from the binary module.
+... it would create a c++ in memory Module, and populate it with the following information:

-The deserializer is also used in the Base9 disassembler, which can be utilized for debugging.
-The disassembler is run with the following command:

-`./b9disassemble/b9disassemble <binary_module>`

-When run with the binary module from our demonstration, it will output:

 ```
 (function "func" 2 2